 Medication Prescription and Dispense (MPD)

-0.1.0 - ci-build
+1.0.0-preview - ci-build

 Medication Prescription and Dispense (MPD), published by Integrating the Healthcare Enterprise (IHE).
-This guide is not an authorized publication; it is the continuous build for version 0.1.0 built by the FHIR (HL7® FHIR® Standard) CI Build.
+This guide is not an authorized publication; it is the continuous build for version 1.0.0-preview built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/IHE/pharm-mpd/tree/master and changes regularly.
 See the Directory of published versions

 For managing the lifecycle of orders (from proposal to draft or plan, to active prescription and fulfilled prescription), and considering the variety of use cases and architectures that this profile is intended to support (Push, Pull, central repositories, etc.), IHE presents the following actors for managing orders - submission and retrieval: